gbganalyst/How-samples-behave-from-a-population/README.md

-# Sampling from a normally distributed population
+# How samples behave from a normally distributed population

-This tidyverse `R` script shows that drawing samples from a normally distributed population do not necessarily mean the samples will follow a normal distribution.
+This tidyverse `R` script shows that drawing samples from a normally distributed population do not necessarily mean the samples will behave (look) like a normal distribution.

 To follow along with this `R` script, first, you will need to watch the following videos created by Mike Marin to get the sampling concept.